sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 URL of the registry where to pull images from for the Kubernetes phase.
 (Default is registry.sighup.io/fury/on-premises).

+## .spec.kubernetes.advanced.selfmanagedRepositories

+### Description

+Set to true if you manage the Kubernetes package repositories externally and wish to skip their automatic configuration with furyctl.
+Default is false (furyctl manages repositories automatically).

 ## .spec.kubernetes.advanced.users